-- For self-employed consultants under contracts for services we require that the contract should clearly state that the contractor is responsible for all payments with are lawfully due to the exchequer. - Contracts with a value of €5,000 and over or where funding requirements demand, shall require three quotations.
-Where practical a tendering process should be initiated.
-Tenders may be sought by phone, appropriate internet sites or national press. - Where due to a lack of multiple consultants/suppliers three quotes cannot be obtained or where it is deemed preferable and appropriate to retain specific expertise e.g. counsel, then this should be documented and sent to the CEO and HOF. - The decision on the choice of consultant/supplier should be documented a Quote evaluation form should be completed detailing the reason for the choice from those listed - If a company or person who has tendered for a contract and has been unsuccessful but wishes to appeal the decision, they should detail their concerns in a letter to the CEO.
-The CEO will review the tender documents including the marking system in consultation with the HOF and the assessment panel.
-He /She will then respond to the unsuccessful candidate in writing.
-In the case where the CEO was directly involved in the process, the Chair of the board will review the process. - A formal contract should be prepared and signed by both parties, setting out clear purpose, timeframes, costs, ownership of material produced, publication rights, funder acknowledgments and other conditions as appropriate.
-A standard contract template shall be held by the Finance Department.
+- For self-employed consultants under contracts for services we require that the contract should clearly state that the contractor is responsible for all payments which are lawfully due to the exchequer. - Contracts with a value of €5,000 and over or where funding requirements demand, shall require three quotations. - Where due to a lack of multiple consultants/suppliers three quotes cannot be obtained or - where due to a lack of multiple consultants/suppliers three quotes cannot be obtained or where it is deemed preferable and appropriate to retain specific expertise e.g. counsel, then this should be documented and sent to the CEO/ACEO and HOF.
+If this is happening on a regular basis the board will be notified. - The decision on the choice of consultant/supplier should be documented a Quote evaluation form should be completed detailing the reason for the choice from those listed. - If a company or person who has tendered for a contract and has been unsuccessful but wishes to appeal the decision, they are welcome to use the charity's complaint process as outlined on the YWI website. - A formal contract should be prepared and signed by both parties, setting out clear purpose, timeframes, costs, ownership of material produced, publication rights, funder acknowledgments and other conditions as appropriate.
+A standard contract template is available from the Finance Department.
 The HOF shall in conjunction with the relevant staff member enter the required details.
 The contract shall be forwarded by the Finance Department to the consultant.
-The consultant shall return the contract to the Finance Department where it will be filed centrally. - All consultants must furnish a tax clearance certificate if the contract is for €5,000 or over.
+The consultant shall return the contract to the Finance Department where the contract will be filed. - All consultants must furnish a tax clearance certificate if the contract is for €5,000 or over.